NYC Creative Studios: Capsules of Creative Freedom and Expression

 Fashion & Design

-- Keith Haring (Fashion Influence) – Collaborated with brandsA brand is the unique identity of a business, product, or service, encompassing its values, personality, visual identity, and customer perceptions.
-It’s how an organization differentiates itself and connects with its audience. and helped shape wearable art.
+- Keith Haring (Fashion Influence) – Collaborated with brandsMore than a logo—brand is the essence of a company, shaping identity, reputation, and customer perception. and helped shape wearable art.

 - Jean-Michel Basquiat (Fashion Influence) – His work has been incorporated into major streetwear brands.